gersteinlab/LICENSE/README.md

 License file for inclusion in Gerstein Lab repositories.

-Create a file called LICENSE, and copy-paste the text below into the file.
+Instructions: Create a file called LICENSE, and copy-paste the text below into the file.
 Edit the year (YYYY).

 # LICENSE